-Worn by Plains warriors for hundreds of years, breastplates are made from a variety of materials including bone hair-pipe, deer hide and glass beads.
-Originally used as protection against arrows and spears in battle, breastplates continued to by worn by Native Americans in battle even after bullets were introduced and they no longer provided physical protection against the enemy.
+Worn by Plains warriors for hundreds of years, breastplates are made from a variety of materials including bone hair-pipe, deer hide, and glass beads.
+Originally used as protection against arrows and spears in battle, breastplates continued to be worn by Native Americans in battle even after bullets were introduced and they no longer provided physical protection against the enemy.

 This is because the breastplates provided much more than just a layer of defense against spears and arrows in battle.